-• General Fund - to account for all financial resources not required to be accounted for in another fund.
+- General Fund to account for all financial resources not required to be accounted for in another fund. - Capital Projects Fund to account for all resources for the acquisition of capital items by the School purchased with capital outlay funds.

-The general fund constitutes the major fund.
+For purposes of these statements, the general and capital projects funds are considered major funds.
 There are no other governmental funds.